-- Notwithstanding any rights that may be available under the legal authorities referenced in this Agreement, this Agreement itself is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by any party against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person. - E. FEMA and HUD agree to notify all System Security Contacts named in this Agreement as soon as possible, but no later than one hour, after the discovery of a suspected or confirmed breach involving PII.
-The agency that experienced the incident will also be responsible for following its internal established procedures including: - 1.
+Notwithstanding any rights that may be available under the legal authorities referenced in this Agreement, this Agreement itself is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by any party against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.

+- E. FEMA, HUD, and CDBG-DR grantees agree to notify all System Security Contacts named in this Agreement as soon as possible, but no later than one hour, after the discovery of a suspected or confirmed breach involving PII.
+A federal agency that experienced the incident will also be responsible for following its internal established procedures including: - 1.
 Notifying the proper organizations such as the United States Computer Emergency Readiness Team (US-CERT), the ISSOs, and other contacts listed in this document, - 2.
 Conducting a breach and risk analysis and determining the need for notice and/or remediation to individuals affected by the loss, and - 3.
-Providing such notice and credit monitoring to the affected individuals at no cost to the other agency if the analysis, conducted by the agency having experienced the incident, indicates that individual notice and credit monitoring are appropriate. - F. In the event of any incident arising from or in connection with this Agreement, each Agency will be responsible only for costs and litigation arising from a breach of the Agency's own systems or data.
-FEMA is responsible only for costs and litigation associated with breaches to FEMA systems or data, and HUD is responsible only for breaches associated with HUD system or data.
+Providing such notice and credit monitoring to the affected individuals at no cost to the other federal agency if the analysis, conducted by the federal agency having experienced the incident, indicates that individual notice and credit monitoring are appropriate. - F. In the event of an incident arising from or in connection with this Agreement, FEMA, HUD, and/or the CDBG-DR grantees will be responsible only for costs and litigation arising from a breach of their own systems (which may contain the other parties' data) or data.
+FEMA is responsible only for costs and litigation associated with breaches to FEMA systems (which may contain the other parties' data) or data; HUD is responsible only for breaches associated with HUD systems (which may contain the other parties' data) or data; and all CDBG-DR grantees are responsible only for breaches associated with their systems (which may contain the other parties' data) or data.

-FEMA will not be liable to HUD or to any third person for any cause of action arising from the possession, control, or use by HUD of survivor/registrant PII, or for any loss, claim, damage, or liability, of whatsoever kind or nature, which may arise from or in connection with this Agreement or the use of survivor/registrant PII.
+A party to this Agreement will not be liable to other parties to this Agreement or to any third person for any cause of action arising from the possession, control, or use by other parties to this Agreement of survivor/registrant/policyholder PII, or for any loss, claim, damage, or liability, of whatsoever kind or nature, which may arise from or in connection with this Agreement or the use of survivor/registrant/policyholder PII.